 - Referral bonuses – you can give your current employees rewards for successful hires who stay with the company for a certain number of months up to a year.
 This economic tie can help you gain a quality new employee and retain existing employees.
 Smart companies also encourage their existing employees to post their jobs on social networking sites so they can tap their personal network of family and friends for qualified talent.

 The best incentive of all, of course, is the opportunity to work for an awesome company.
 When it comes to employee recruiting, your company’s reputation is hugely important to your success.
-Keep in mind that in the internet age, employees can and will do as much research on potential employers as employers do of potential employees.
+Keep in mind that employees can and will do as much research on potential employers as employers do of potential employees.
 Good and bad reviews can have a huge impact on your ability to attract good employees.
-Employees and management should share their success with the community, on social networks and among professional organizations as a recruitment tool.
+The issues that affect a company’s reputation are also key factors in poor employee retention.
+Employees and management should share their success with the community, on social networks, and among professional organizations as a recruitment tool.

-Many job boards, media outlets and social media sites now publish surveys that rate employers: Best Place to Work, Coolest Place To Work, and most recently, several eastern Iowa businesses earned a spot on the WorldBlu Most Democratic Places To Work list.
+Many job boards, media outlets, and social media sites now publish surveys that rate employers: Best Place to Work, Coolest Place To Work, and more recently, several eastern Iowa businesses earned a spot on the WorldBlu Most Democratic Places To Work list.
 The WorldBlu designation is based on employee feedback regarding an organization’s practice of democratic principles, such as transparency, integrity, and choice on leadership.
+Other local businesses have explored employee ownership, B Corp certification among other models.
 The combination of creating and promoting an awesome employment culture with hiring and retention incentives will give local employers a distinct advantage in our competitive job market.